jnicholsprovidertrust/colors/README.md

 }
 </script>
 ```
-...or if you had already imported them into the Vuetify theme, access them via the $vuetify object:
+...or if you had already imported them into the Vuetify theme, access them via `$vuetify.theme`:
 ```
 <script>
 data() {